Academic Review is one of the University’s processes for assuring and enhancing the quality and standard of its academic programmes.

 One year after the review, the School will submit a progress report which will be considered and approved by the University Commitee for Quality and Standards.
 The Committee will then inform the Senate that the review process is complete.

-The Review Team reports, School action plans and School progress reports can be found here
+To view the Review Team reports, School action plans and School progress reports, please visit our Review Reports page